High chemical affinity increases the robustness of biochemical oscillations: Numerical results

-{\bf The coherence and period of oscillations are robust to biologically relevant rate fluctuations.} The ``number of defect rates" is a convenient measure of disorder to use in the context of our theory, but is not clearly related to a biological scenario; in general we would expect all rates to fluctuate, for instance due to local fluctuations in the concentration of ATP, and that the disorder would be quantified by the size of the fluctuations.
-In Fig.~\ref{fig:rtvsm} we showed that our perturbation theory can handle networks where effectively all of the rates fluctuate.
+The ``number of defect rates" is a convenient measure of disorder to use in the context of our theory, but is not clearly related to a biological scenario.
+In general we would expect all rates to be different from one another, even in the case where the underlying reaction network is relatively simple, as in the KaiC oscillator illustrated in Fig.~\ref{fig:network}.
+This is because the rates of the oscillator depend on the collective state of the system which is always changing~\cite{Marsland2019}, and in addition can be affected by local fluctuations, for instance in the concentration of ATP.
+In Fig.~\ref{fig:rtvsm} we showed that our perturbation theory can handle networks where no two rates are the same.
 In Fig.~\ref{fig:rtvssigma}, we further investigate these fully disordered networks by showing how $\R$ and $T$ vary as a function of the spread of rates $\sigma$ in a network with all CCW rates set to 1 and all CW rates drawn from the distribution $P_G(\tilde\sigma,\aff_0, N)$ (defined in the previous section).
-All of our findings still hold: the prediction becomes more accurate (Fig.~\ref{fig:rtvssigma}a, b) and the spread of values of the time scales decreases (Fig.~\ref{fig:rtvssigma}c) as the affinity $\aff_0$ increases.
+All of our findings still hold: the prediction becomes more accurate (Fig.~\ref{fig:rtvssigma}a, b) and the spread of $T$ and $\R$ values decrease (Fig.~\ref{fig:rtvssigma}d) as the affinity $\aff_0$ increases.
 In these networks the affinity naturally varies, and the average time scales are robust to these small variations.
+In Fig.~\ref{fig:scatterplots}, we show scatter plots comparing numerical values of the period with our analytical guess in specific realizations of the network.
+This data shows that we are not only able to predict the median values shown in Fig.~\ref{fig:rtvssigma}.
+Rather, our accurate prediction of the statistics of $\R$ and $T$ for an ensemble of oscillators is due to the success of our theory at accurately predicting the timescales for individual oscillators.